Clan MacLachlan Association of North America

 Family: Covers all residents at a single residential address.
 Only the adult members (over age 18) of the family may hold office and vote.

-Associate: Covers all individuals that at a single residential address who support Clan MacLachlan but can not trace their ancestry to a MacLachlan.
+Associate: Covers all individuals at a single residential address who support Clan MacLachlan but cannot trace their ancestry to a MacLachlan.
 Associate members are ineligible to vote or hold office.

 Benefits of Membership

-The CMANA has completed a book entitled the History and Legends of Clan MacLachlan that is available to its members for a nominal price.
+The CMANA has published a book entitled the History and Legends of Clan MacLachlan that is available to its members for a nominal price.
 This volume provides historical information on the MacLachlans, the Gilchrists and the MacEwens from the days of the Dalriadic Scots to modern times.
-It also provides an unparalleled architectural description of the Old Castle Lachlan, informative maps showing where the various cadet branches lived and an in-depth discussion on the MacLachlan tartans.
+It also provides an unparalleled architectural description of the Old Castle Lachlan, informative maps showing where the various cadet branches lived, and an in-depth discussion on the MacLachlan tartans.
+The book may be ordered through the LEGENDS link on our homepage.

-The CMANA publishes an organizational newsletter, The ROEBUCK, four times per year.
-Included within each newsletter are articles that cover the interesting things we MacLachlans do (whether famous, infamous or unknown).
-Still other articles provide insight into our common heritage and history, with special emphasis on the exploits and adventures of our ancestors once they arrived in North America.
+The CMANA publishes an organizational newsletter, The ROEBUCK, two times per year.
+Members also receive two issues yearly of the Clan Lachlan newsletter produced by our worldwide Clan MacLachlan Society.
+Included within each newsletter are articles that cover the interesting things we MacLachlans do (whether famous, infamous or unknown) including highland games, festivals, and travelogues.
+Still other articles provide insight into our common heritage and history, with special emphasis on the exploits and adventures of our ancestors including after their emigration from Scotland to many other parts of the world including North America and Australia.
 Finally, traditional Scottish fare recipes often grace each issue to provide more appetizing flair.
-A classified section is available for membership use free of charge.
-It's the perfect place to look for information on lost ancestors.
+These publications are included with CMANA membership.
 Besides The ROEBUCK, some of our regions are publishing local newsletters informing the membership of upcoming events and news highlights in their area.

-The Association will be having its Annual Grandfather Mountain Dinner on the second Saturday of July during the Grandfather Mountain Highland Games in Linville, North Carolina.
-We will again be holding the Annual 1999 dinner at the Appalachian Conference Center of the Quality Inn in Boone.
-The Annual Gathering in July will represent our 29th year of having a "tent" on Grandfather Mountain.
+The Association holds its Annual Grandfather Mountain Dinner/Luncheon on the second Saturday of July during the Grandfather Mountain Highland Games in Linville, North Carolina.

 The Association also holds its Annual Great Lakes Regional Dinner on the Fourth Saturday of June during the Ohio Scottish Games in Oberlin, Ohio (near Cleveland).
 The dinner has been traditionally held at Mountain Jack's Restaurant, which is next to the Holiday Inn in Elyria, Ohio.